severin617/tum-lens/README.md

 Now, run `python tflite_converter.py`.
 You will find the `transferlearning_model.tflite` file, that can be added to TUM Lens as described above.

 This section is based on the [TF-Lite documentation](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/r1/convert/python_api.md).

----

-# Please note
-The `legacy` branch holds a less elaborate version of the app that is less performant.

-GitLab seems to have problems with displaying images in this `readme.md`; you might want to clone the repository and open the file locally for the best experience